viking/R-build/README.md

     $ Renv install 2.15.2

-R versions will be installed into a directory of the same name under `~/.Renv/versions`.
+installs R version 2.15.2 to `~/.Renv/versions/2.15.2`.
+Provide an additional argument to install to a directory with a name that differs from the version number.
+For example,

+    $ Renv install 2.15.2 my-proj

+installs R version 2.15.2 to `~/.Renv/versions/my-proj`.

 To see a list of all available R versions, run `Renv install` without any arguments.
 You may also tab-complete available R